ayrna/orca/doc/orca-tutorial.md

 ### orensemble

 We have not prepared a proper MEX interface for ORBoost, so the binary files of this algorithm should be compiled and are then invoked directly from Matlab.
 For compiling the ORBoost algorithm, you should uncompress the file `orsemble.tar.gz` and compile the corresponding source code.
-In GNU/Linux, this can be done by:
+In GNU/Linux, this can be done by (from the `bash` console):
 ```bash
 $ cd src/Algorithms/orensemble
 $ tar zxf orensemble.tar.gz